Early Years

 2006-2007: Sport, the Currency of Unity

 In a cricket mad nation, no better way to get people together.
-We literally just cleared a piece of farm-land and decided to take cricket off the streets.
-Then, the erstwhile family Polo Grounds became the home for local sports like cricket, volleyball and kabaddi.
+We literally just cleared an area of fallow-land and decided to take cricket off the streets and into the fields.
+Then, the erstwhile family Polo Grounds was converted to become the new home for local sports such as cricket, volleyball and kabaddi.

 2008: Restoring Legacy

-The former royal hunting lodge and Kathiwada’s last remaining architectural site of the late 19th century, Kathwada Raaj Mahal undergoes major restoration.
+The former royal hunting lodge and Kathiwada’s last remaining architectural site of the late 19th century, Kathiwada Raaj Mahal undergoes major restoration.
 This would be a 7-year project that nobody could predict.
-Renowned conservationist Prof. Vasavada was engaged for this project.
-See before and after pictures here.
+Renowned conservationist Professor Vasavada was appointed for this project.

-Sport picks up pace and we organise the first-ever inter-village sports festival in the region with much fanfare, hooting and cheering.
-First signs of large scale community participation.
-Now in its 11th year (2023), this annual sports festival draws in crowds and participants in thousands.
+Sport picks up pace and we organise the first inter-village sports festival in the region with much fanfare.
+We see the first signs of large scale community participation.
+Now in its 11th year (2023), this annual sports festival draws in participants and audiences in thousands.

 2010: The Foundation

-We established a foundation dedicated to sports, medical aid, educational scholarships and cultural activities for the region.
+We established a foundation dedicated to sports, medical assistance and cultural activities for the region.

 2011: Tribal Gatherings

-The largest group of land users in the region are the indigenous Bhil tribe.
-We started to set-up frequent village meetings to understand their needs and concerns but also learnt about their strengths and desires.
-This would be the start of a life-long public journey or marvellous learnings.
+Our indigenous Bhil tribes make for the largest segment of the population.
+We started frequent village meetings to understand their needs and concerns but also learnt about their strengths and desires.
+This would be the start of a life-long public journey of learning.

 2012: Low Hanging Fruit

-We learn that mangoes are indigenous to our region and a special variety of mango known as the "Noorjahan" is gaining popularity in the local press.
-We use this to encourage more farmers to adopt mango cultivation and dedicate 20 acres of our land for organic mango cultivation generating employment and teaching farmers new techniques to reduce their gestation period.
+Mangoes are indigenous to our region and a special variety of mango known as the 'Noorjahan' is gaining popularity in the local press.
+We use this to encourage more farmers to adopt organic and sustainable mango cultivation and dedicate 20 acres of our land for experimentation and piloting a program.

 2012: Amachi Labs